Limited support for South Kesteven

-We're not currently able to provide detailed weekly summaries for South Kesteven Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for South Kesteven Council.
+Running the service is expensive, and we need to cover our costs.

 Licensing Committee - Friday, 28th June, 2024 10.00 am